 Public Transportation to the Santa Monica Pier

 The local Santa Monica Big Blue Bus Rapid Route 10 goes between the Pier and Downtown LA via the 10 Freeway, and for $1, Rapid Route 20 goes to the Culver City Expo Line Station on the LA Metro.

 To get to and from Hollywood, Metro Rapid Line 704 runs most of the way on Santa Monica Blvd, with various local buses depending on where you want to start/end in Hollywood.
 It takes about an hour and a half from Hollywood to Santa Monica Pier by bus.
-Try the public transportation option on Google Maps to see options.

 Another option is the Starline Tours Hop-On Hop-Off Yellow Route double-deck sightseeing bus, which stops at the Santa Monica Pier.